eyecantell/prepdir/README.md

 <details>
 <summary><strong>Q: Why are my prepdir output files missing?</strong></summary>
-A: prepdir excludes its own generated files by default.
-Use <code>--include-prepdir-files</code> to include them.
+A: prepdir excludes its own generated files (e.g., `prepped_dir.txt`) by default.
+Use `--include-prepdir-files` to include them.
 </details>

 <details>
 <summary><strong>Q: Why are UUIDs replaced in my output?</strong></summary>
 A: Privacy protection! prepdir scrubs UUIDs by default.
-Use <code>--no-scrub-uuids</code> to disable.
+Use `--no-scrub-uuids` to disable.
 </details>

 <details>
 <summary><strong>Q: Can I use prepdir with non-code files?</strong></summary>
 A: Yes!
 It works with any text files.
-Use <code>-e txt md</code> for specific types.
+Use `-e txt md` for specific types.
 </details>

 <details>
 <summary><strong>Q: How do I upgrade from older versions?</strong></summary>
-A: For versions <0.6.0, move <code>config.yaml</code> to <code>.prepdir/config.yaml</code>.
+A: Configuration files are now loaded from `.prepdir/config.yaml` (local) or `~/.prepdir/config.yaml` (global) by default.
 Most upgrades are seamless.
 </details>

 ## 🛠️ Development